 \subsection{Resources and their Allocation in Business Processes}

-Resources are the fundamental basis for organizations in order to execute the tasks that are necessary to reach the goals of business processes.
-Depending on the background of the research the resource definition varies accordingly.
-In this work, we looked at all the different definitions provided~\cite{arias2018all,doerner2006enriched,rhee2010increasing,xie2019integration,xu2013incorporating,yaghoibi2017cycle,zhao2016entropy,zhou2008project,bellaaj2017obstacle,xu2009resource,bussler1995policy,ihde_2019,erasmus2018method,cabanillas2013priority} and summarized them.
-According to them, we define a resource in the context of a business process is defined as follows:
+Resources are the fundamental basis for organizations to execute the tasks necessary to reach the goals of business processes.
+In the literature, the definitions for concepts like \textit{resource} vary according to the background and goals of the research. \ingo{The semi-formal definitions below provide clarity regarding the meaning of these terms for the context of this paper.
+To start, we} define\footnote{The definition is based on a broad range of different definitions provided~\citep{arias2018all,doerner2006enriched,rhee2010increasing,xie2019integration,xu2013incorporating,yaghoibi2017cycle,zhao2016entropy,zhou2008project,bellaaj2017obstacle,xu2009resource,bussler1995policy,ihde2022framework,erasmus2018method,cabanillas2013priority}.} a resource \fabian{as} anything necessary to execute tasks (e.g., human, vehicle, software, tools) in the context of a business process:

-\begin{definition}[\textbf{Resource}] Anything that is necessary to execute tasks is considered a resource (e.g. human, vehicle, software, tools etc.).
-A resource has a set of attributes describing the capabilities, capacities, and the availability of a resource at a given point in time.
-Its values might change during run-time.
-Resources can be subdivided into active and passive resources.
-Whereas an active resource describes anything that is able to execute tasks, the passive resource is used by another resource to execute a task.
-Most often, human resources or machines are classified as active resource, while tools are passive resources.
+\begin{definition}[\textbf{Resource}] A resource $r$ is an entity required to execute a process task.
+It has a set of attributes describing its capabilities, capacities, and availability at a given point in time $t$; those values might change during runtime. $R$ is the set of all resources. \end{definition} \luise{\citet{ouyang2010modelling} distinguish \emph{human} and \emph{non-human} resources.
+Non-human resources are subdivided into \emph{application} and \emph{non-application} resources.
+An application resource describes anything that can execute tasks, such as a software service.
+In contrast, non-application resources, e.g., a transport vehicle, can be used by human or application resources to execute a task.
+Non-application resources can be further sub-divided into \emph{consumable} (e.g., machine oil) or \emph{durable} (e.g., surgical instruments) resources.}